Ares-Developers/Ares-docs/bugfixes/type2/newconstructionoptions.rst

 buildable building's owner.
 Ares's prerequisite system does not check for that, thereby eliminating this type of bug.

-Owners still affect AI baseplanning.
+Owners still affect AI base planning.

 .. versionadded:: 0.2